Xilinx/mlir-aie/docs/buildHostLin.md

     source <yourPathToBuildMLIR-AIE>/utils/env_setup.sh <yourPathToBuildMLIR-AIE>/install <yourPathToBuildMLIR-AIE>/llvm/install
     ```
 1. Goto the design of interest and run `make`

+1. Signing your array configuration binary aka.
+XCLBIN
+    ```
+    sudo bash
+    source /opt/xilinx/xrt/setup.sh
+    # Assume adding an unsigned xclbin on Phoenix, run
+    /opt/xilinx/xrt/amdxdna/setup_xclbin_firmware.sh -dev Phoenix -xclbin <your test>.xclbin

+    # <your test>_unsigned.xclbin will be added into /lib/firmware/amdxdna/<version>/ and symbolic link will create.
+    # When xrt_plugin package is removed, it will automatically cleanup.
+    ```

 ### Build and run host part: